epi2me-labs/modbam2bed/README.md

    reported.
  * No option to combine per-strand counts into a total count (how to do this generically depends on motif).
- * Insertion columns are completely ignored for simplicitely (and avoid any heuristics).
+ * Insertion columns are completely ignored for simplicitly (and avoid any heuristics).

 ### Python package